Goss Family History, 1st Generation

 Andrew Goss settled in Coulterville, Mariposa County, California, where he married Elizabeth Goodwin and had six sons.
 After his divorce from Elizabeth, he married Theresa (Ferretti) Garbarino and moved to nearby Tuolumne, Tuolumne County, California, and ultimately Stockton, San Joaquin County, California.
 He died in 1912.

 Andrew GOSS1.
 Andrew Goss1 is the patriarch of the American Goss line who journeyed alone from Sweden to America and became a rifleman, saddler[Cen 1870], teamster[Cen 1880], gold miner, blacksmith[Cen 1910], and constable of Coulterville, Mariposa County, California.
-Andrew was born on April 8, 1840, and at about the age of 12 he followed the California Gold Rush to the United States, apparently by way of Sardinia.
+Andrew was born on April 8, 1840, perhaps in Hanhals or Fjärås, Halland County, Sweden.
+At about the age of 12 he followed the California Gold Rush to the United States, apparently by way of Sardinia.
 He is believed to have jumped ship to San Francisco in 1853 or 1854[Cen 1900].
-After arriving in San Francisco, Andrew made his way to Coulterville, Mariposa County, California, and settled down as a saddler, farrier, and gold miner, and "Americanized" his name to Andrew Goss (his original name is unknown but suspected to be Anders Gustafsson).
+After arriving in San Francisco, Andrew made his way to Coulterville, Mariposa County, California, and settled down as a saddler, farrier, and gold miner, and “Americanized” his name to Andrew Goss (his original name is unknown but suspected to be Anders Gustafsson).

 After settling in Coulterville for ten years or so, Andrew married Elizabeth Goodwin on May 3, 1868, and fathered six sons: